Fellowships at Counseling and Psychological Services 2024-25

 Basic Qualifications: At the time of application, the minimum requirement is the completion of all requirements for doctoral degree in counseling or clinical psychology from an APA/CPA accredited program, except internship and dissertation (ABD status).

 Additional Qualifications: All requirements for doctoral degree in counseling or clinical psychology from an APA/CPA accredited program must be met and verified by start date of appointment, including the successful completion of an APA/CPA accredited internship.

 Preferred Qualifications: University counseling center internship, or at least 1 year experience working in a university counseling center.
-For the IPV track, previous focused training, research, or clinical experience with survivors of trauma.
+Previous experience with training activities and providing clinical supervision.

-The training year begins on August 26, 2020, and ends on August 25, 2021.
-Fellows are full-time staff members and receive an annual stipend of $48,900 (paid monthly).
+The training year begins on August 28, 2024, and ends on August 27, 2025.
+Fellows are full-time staff members with a salary range of $58,500 - $65,000 (paid monthly).
 Fellows receive vacation, sick leave, professional development time, and other university benefits.
 Per University of California policy, UCSB requires applicants to pass a background check as a condition of employment.

 UCSB is one of ten campuses in the University of California system.
 The campus is located on an 815-acre coastal site nestled between the Pacific Ocean and the Santa Ynez mountain range, 10 miles from Santa Barbara and 100 miles north of Los Angeles.
 The Santa Barbara area offers an outstanding quality of life.

 UCSB ranks among the top 10 public universities in the nation.
 A member of the Association of American Universities, it is home to six Nobel Laureates, about 900 renowned faculty members, and dozens of elected members or fellows of prominent academies and associations.